 4. Removal of the nasopharyngeal tonsils is carried out through the mouth using surgical instruments.

-Recovery after removal of adenoids in a child
+Recovery after adenoid removal in a child

 Possible complications after removal of adenoids in a child